< Back to blog

 Image credit: Microsoft

-Microsoft’s entry into ERP offers an all-in platform with a Teams integration.
+Microsoft’s entry into ERP consists of an all-in-one platform with a Teams integration.
 Microsoft Dynamics offers on-premise ERP alongside its cloud software offerings.

 Features

-• Cross-device compatibility: Team members can access this ERP platform from laptops, tablets, or smartphones, so they can work from anywhere.
+• Cross-device compatibility: Team members can access the platform from different locations via computers, tablets, or smartphones.

-• Various customization options: Businesses can install extensions from the Microsoft AppSource marketplace to tailor the ERP platform to their needs.
+• Various customization options: Install extensions from the Microsoft AppSource marketplace to tailor the ERP platform to your needs.

 Pricing